 Think ahead.
 Consider meal options at different restaurants and look for places with a wide range of menu items.
 Check online menus, if available, for nutrition information ahead of time.

 Be deliberate when ordering.
-Balance your meal by including healthier selections from all the different food groups such as lean meats, low- or non-fat dairy, fruits, vegetables and whole grains.
+Balance your meal by including healthier selections from all the different food groups such as lean protein foods, low-fat dairy, fruits, vegetables and whole grains.
 Look for freshly made entrée salads that give you "balance in a bowl."
-For example, entrée salads with baked or grilled chicken, low-fat cheese or seafood provide protein along with fiber and other nutrients.
-If you are counting calories, use a low-fat dressing or ask for it on the side or skip some of the extras, such as croutons.
+For example, entrée salads with baked or grilled chicken, beans or seafood provide protein along with fiber and other nutrients.
+Ask for dressing on the side so you can control the portion size.

-For sandwich toppings, go with low-fat options including lettuce, tomato and onion; use condiments such as ketchup, mustard or relish and low-fat dressings.
+For sandwich toppings, go with veggie options including lettuce, tomato, avocado and onion; if using condiments, choose ketchup, mustard, relish or salsa.

-Round out your meal by ordering healthy side dishes, such as a side salad with low-fat dressing, baked potato or fruit.
+Round out your meal by ordering healthy side dishes, such as a side salad, baked potato or fruit.
 Boost the nutritional value of your baked potato by topping it with vegetables, salsa or chili.

 Substitute.
-Ask for a side salad with low-fat dressing to replace fries in a combination meal.
+Ask for a side salad with dressing on the side to replace fries in a combination meal.
 Many restaurants honor requests, so don't be afraid to be assertive, ask menu questions and make special requests to meet your nutritional needs.

 Control portions.
 Many restaurants serve huge portions, sometimes enough for two or three people.
-Order menu items that contain fewer calories and eat a smaller portion.
-Bring leftovers home for another meal.
-Or, order an appetizer in place of an entrée and add a small salad.
+Eat a smaller portion and bring leftovers home for another meal.
+Or, order an appetizer in place of an entrée and add a small soup or salad.